ernesto27/system-design/videostream/tutorial/tutorial.md

 ![lambda-update-image](./lambda-update-image.png)

-On Container **Image setting -> Browse images**,  look for the lambda image and select the lastest version, in this case the v0.0.2, click on Save, wait for a few seconds and we should see a success message.
+On Container **Image setting -> Browse images**,  look for the lambda image and select the latest version, in this case v0.0.2, click on "Save", wait for a few seconds and we should see a success message.

-Before test, we must to update the configuration of our lambda function,  go to Configuration -> General configuration -> Edit.
+Before test, we must to update the configuration of our lambda function,  go to **Configuration -> General configuration -> Edit**.

 ![lambda-config](./lambda-config.png)

-Change the memory value to 256 MB and the timeout to 1 minute, this is required because the ffmpeg command is a complex operation and requires more resources than the default values, also depending of the operation and size of the video file you should change this values accordingly.
+Change the memory value to 256 MB and the timeout to 1 minute, this is required because the ffmpeg command is a complex operation and requires more resources than the default values, keep in mind that depending of the operation and size of the video file you should change this values accordingly.

 Click on Save and wait a few seconds for the changes to take effect.

 #### Test

-We are going to use a video sample from this page https://file-examples.com/index.php/sample-video-files/sample-mp4-files/
+We are going to use a video sample from this page

+https://file-examples.com/index.php/sample-video-files/sample-mp4-files/

-Select the 640x360, size 3MB, that should work fine with our configuration, if you want to use another video take in account that you probably should make changes on the memory and timeout values of the lambda function.
+Select the 640x360 - size 3MB file , that should work fine with our configuration.

 We can test using our API ECS service using curl
 ```bash
 curl -X POST -F "file=@./yourvideo.mp4" http://yourip/upload
 ```

-Or you can use the S3 dasboard and upload directly on the input-bucket
+You can also use the S3 dasboard and upload directly in the input-bucket

-S3 -> your-bucket -> Upload
+**S3 -> your-bucket -> Upload**

 ![bucket-upload](./bucket-upload.png)

-After upload the video, the lambda function should be triggered and compress , upload the video to the output-bucket,  you can check the CloudWatch logs for more information about the process.
+After upload the video, the lambda function should be triggered, compress and upload the video in the output-bucket,  you can check the CloudWatch logs for more information about the process.

 Go to